davelively14/locorum/README.md

 For deployed v0.1, visit [Locorum](https://boiling-beach-47326.herokuapp.com/) from your browser.

 ## Immediate to do list
-- Populate phone for each result
-- Populate url_result for each result
 - Change results
-  - url_result for backends: Google, Local, WhitePages
+  - url_result for backends: Google, WhitePages
-  - Phone number for backends: Google, Local, WhitePages
+  - Phone number for backends: Google, WhitePages
 - Add CSV input (and/or excel?)
+- Ratings based on stripped, 10 char strings

 ## Long term to do list